vivimice/electron-ipcfy/docs/README.md

 ### Timeout

-Remote method call across process has the risk of halt indefinitely. electron-ipcfy will try its best to ensure all methods returns at last, but there are still some occasions that it won't return expected.
+Remote method call across process has the risk of halt indefinitely. electron-ipcfy will try its best to ensure all methods return at last, but there are still some occasions that it won't return as expected.

-For example, when peer process received method call request, it will start processing and return value to sender via ipc.
+For example, when peer process received a method call request, it will start processing then return value to sender via ipc.
 But peer process may crash right before sending reply ipc.
 So caller won't get its return value ipc call forever.

 In these cases, timeout is the last resort of taking caller out of the indefinite waiting status.